 What is harissa?
 According to Wikipedia….

-Harissa is a Tunisian hot chili pepper paste, the main ingredients of which are roasted red peppers, Baklouti pepper, serrano peppers, and other hot chili peppers, spices and herbs such as garlic paste, coriander seed, saffron, rose, or caraway, as well as some vegetable or olive oil to carry the oil-soluble flavors.
+Harissa is a Tunisian (North African) hot chili pepper paste.
+The main ingredients of which are roasted red peppers, Baklouti pepper, serrano peppers, and other hot chili peppers, spices and herbs such as garlic paste, coriander seed, saffron, rose, or caraway, as well as some vegetable or olive oil to carry the oil-soluble flavors.

 The original harissa recipe uses roasted red peppers, garlic, serrano peppers, coriander, caraway seed and olive oil for preservation.
 Some even added rose petals.
 Fancy!

 Modern day harissa sauce has many variations.
 And like many sauces and condiment, feel free to put your own spin on it.

 Some use tomatoes, smoked or roasted garlic and red bell peppers, smoked paprika, cumin, salt and even mint.

 I haven’t been able to find any recipes that still use rose water or rose petals, but hey, be my guest!

 PRO TIP: Harissa was historically made with a mortar and pestle, but now days a mini food processor does the trick a lot faster.

 I typically use New Mexico dried chilies, which are in the International aisle near Latin foods and sometimes just labeled “chile peppers,” but you can always special order other blends and flavors or use chipotle for a smoky heat.